 I love donuts.
-They were honestly one of the hardest items for me to give up when switching to a gluten-free diet.
+They were one of the hardest items for me to give up when switching to a gluten-free diet.
 I’ve spent countless hours scouring the internet for gluten-free donuts that were also vegan.
 I stumbled across a recipe for gluten-free cinnamon sugar donuts from Texanerin.
-What I liked about her recipe was that it was easy enough for me to modify to my needs.
+What I liked about her recipe was that it was easy enough to modify to my needs.

 Erin’s post offers some great info about this recipe.
 I have shared a couple of them below.
 I like how she addressed some concerns that I had before duplicating her recipe.

 - I don’t have a donut pan – what can I use?
 You can use a regular muffin pan.
 Just place a ball of foil in the center of the individual muffin pans and fill around them.
-I believe this recipe would yield eight muffins and that you’d need to bake them for 15-20 minutes.
+I believe this recipe would yield eight muffins and you’d need to bake them for 15-20 minutes.

 - Do they taste gluten-free?
 Now trust me.
 I’ve made some recipes with gluten-free flours that were dense and awful.
 If you use the flour we did, these gluten-free donuts taste like they were made with all-purpose flour!

 You can read Erin’s full blog post here.

 Thanks for visiting my blog.
 If you enjoyed this recipe, please share it with your friends and family l, and on social media.
 If you happen to try out this recipe, please tag me on Instagram or in your stories at @blackallergymama.
 I’d love to share your creations in my stories with credits to you!

 Gluten-Free Cinnamon Sugar Donuts